| |

 an adjoining piece of water which has since been drained.

-Gullane was once the Newmarket of Scotland and many good race-horses were trained there.
+Gullane was once the 'Malton of the North' and many good racehorses were trained here.
 It was often described as a pretty sight

 to see the horses swinging out from the stabling beside the old smiddy in the Main Street, over the common and across the hill in